-Probably the best part of being a Jazz musician being able to go to a foreign country, not speak the language, and within 1 minute be jamming on a standard with musicians I’ve just met.
+The best part of being a jazz musician is going to a foreign country, not speaking the language, and within 1 minute be jamming with musicians I’ve just met.

-Because I know a fair number of Jazz tunes, I can jam with any other musician who knows any of those same tunes.
+Because I know a number of jazz tunes, I can jam with any other musician who knows those same tunes.

-This is one of the beautiful things about Jazz music, the ability to converse with musicians from all over the world using a shared vocabulary of standard tunes.
+This is one of the beautiful things about jazz, the ability to converse with musicians all over the world using a shared vocabulary of standard tunes.

-By focusing on tunes in your studies, you’ll be building your repertoire list, which will allow you to jam with people when the opportunity arises.
+By focusing on tunes in your studies, you build your repertoire list, which allows you to jam with people when the opportunity arises.

-If your goal for learning Jazz guitar was to play music, then this is the opportunity you need to achieve that goal.
+If your goal for learning jazz was to play music, then this is the opportunity you need to achieve that goal.

 And it all begins with studying tunes in the woodshed.

-If you’re unsure about which tunes to look at first in your studies, here are the 5 Jazz tunes, or common forms, that I’ve seen people play around the globe in my travels.
+If you’re unsure about which tunes to learn, here are the 5 jazz tunes, or common forms, that I’ve seen people play around the globe in my travels.